903.2 Extent of Signing

 Guidance.
 Word messages should be as brief as possible and the lettering is to be large enough to provide the necessary legibility distance.
 A minimum specific ratio of 1 in. of letter height per 30 ft. of legibility distance should be used.

-Abbreviations (refer to EPG 900) should be kept to a minimum.
+Abbreviations (refer to EPG 900 Traffic Control) should be kept to a minimum.

 Word messages should not contain periods, apostrophes, question marks, ampersands or other punctuation or characters that are not letters, numerals or hyphens unless necessary to avoid confusion.

 The solidus (slanted line or forward slash) is intended to be used for fractions only and should not be used to separate words on the same line of legend.
 Instead, a hyphen should be used for this purpose.